srstevenson/nb-clean/.github/CONTRIBUTING.md

 1. Install the project and its dependencies into an isolated virtual environment with `poetry install`.
-2. Before making your changes, run the linters and test suite with `poetry run nox`, and ensure they pass.
+2. Before making your changes, run the linters and test suite with `poetry run poe check`, and ensure they pass.
 This checks your development environment is correctly configured, and there aren't outstanding issues before you start coding.
 If they don't pass, you can open a GitHub issue for help debugging.